stueve/Vodenz/src/doria/north-helvid.md

 ## Dwarven Presence

-- North Helvid has an excellent relationship with Pilin Pimeja and [Crafsal], and has a long-standing tradition of siding with the Dwarven empire on issues, which has caused conflict with [Doria](README.md) in the past.
+- North Helvid has an excellent relationship with [Pilin Pimeja](../independant/pilin-pimeja.md) and [Crafsal](../independant/crafsal.md), and has a long-standing tradition of siding with the Dwarven empire on issues, which has caused conflict with [Doria](README.md) in the past.
   - This positive relationship extends to Helvidale, which will send envoys to North Helvid on Parliament Day, where North Helvid and The Dwarven Empire discuss matters.